jrturton/UIView-Autolayout/README.md

 /// Set to a specific size.
 0 in any axis results in no constraint being applied.
 -(NSArray *)constrainToSize:(CGSize)size;

+/// Set to a specific width or height.
+-(NSLayoutConstraint *)constrainToWidth:(CGFloat)width;
+-(NSLayoutConstraint *)constrainToHeight:(CGFloat)height;

+// Set minimum and maximum sizes.
+0 in any axis results in no constraint in that direction. (e.g. 0 maximumHeight means no max height)
+-(NSArray *)constrainToMinimumSize:(CGSize)minimum maximumSize:(CGSize)maximum;

+// Set a minimum size.
+0 in any axis results in no constraint being applied.
+-(NSArray *)constrainToMinimumSize:(CGSize)minimum;

+// Set a maximum size.
+0 in any axis results in no constraint being applied.
+-(NSArray *)constrainToMaximumSize:(CGSize)maximum;

 /// Pins a point to a specific point in the superview's frame.
 Use NSLayoutAttributeNotAnAttribute to only pin in one dimension
 -(NSArray*)pinPointAtX:(NSLayoutAttribute)x Y:(NSLayoutAttribute)y toPoint:(CGPoint)point;